xeoneux/next-dark-mode/README.md

 <img align="right" width="50%" src="./assets/feature-auto.gif" />

+### Auto mode

-1. `next-dark-mode` supports an **auto mode** which switches the user's theme automatically based on the color mode selected on their operating system.
+`next-dark-mode` supports an **auto mode** which automatically switches the user's theme based on the color mode selected on their operating system.

-[Windows](https://blogs.windows.com/windowsexperience/2016/08/08/windows-10-tip-personalize-your-pc-by-enabling-the-dark-theme) and [macOS](https://support.apple.com/en-in/HT208976) both support setting the dark or light mode based on the time of the day (or sunrise and sunset time).
+[Windows](https://blogs.windows.com/windowsexperience/2016/08/08/windows-10-tip-personalize-your-pc-by-enabling-the-dark-theme) and [macOS](https://support.apple.com/en-in/HT208976) both support setting the dark or light mode based on the time of the day.

-This is achieved through the `prefers-color-scheme` media query (more info in the resources section of this README).
+It is achieved via `prefers-color-scheme` media query.

 <img align="right" width="50%" src="./assets/feature-cookies.gif" />

+### No page load glitch

-2. `next-dark-mode` uses configurable **cookies** to persist the state of the current theme, one for the _auto mode_ and the other for the _dark mode_.
+`next-dark-mode` uses configurable **cookies** to persist the state of the current theme, one for the _auto mode_ and the other for the _dark mode_.

 This prevents the common page load glitch with the local storage approach where the app loads on the client and then the state of the user's theme is fetched.

-You can see the page load glitch in this local storage implementation by [Pantaley Stoyanov](https://pantaley.com).
+You can see it in this implementation by [Pantaley Stoyanov](https://pantaley.com).

 ## Requirements